How to Make a Timeline in Excel

-Note: A few templates use our timeline shape library, which is only available for Lucidchart Pro, Team, and Enterprise accounts.
+Note: Some features are only available for Lucidchart Pro, Team, and Enterprise accounts.
 If you are interested in upgrading your subscription, see our pricing page.

 If you’d like to build your timeline from scratch on a blank canvas, watch the video below to see the basic functionality of Lucidchart and get started.